shikha-2011/flask-app/README.md

-References
+## Reference
-Pattaniyil, Nidhin and Shaikh, Reshama, Deploying Deep Learning Models On Web And Mobile, 2019
+Pattaniyil, Nidhin and Shaikh, Reshama, [Deploying Deep Learning Models On Web And Mobile], 2019